kuznetsov-a/bullets/bullet_heaven_spec.md

 ## 4. Map System

 ### 4.1 Large Map
 - The game world is **larger than the screen**, requiring camera movement.
+- Map size is **200x200** (assuming player size is 1).
 - The player is centered, and the camera follows smoothly.
+- Maps are **randomly generated** each game.

 ### 4.2 Obstacles
 - Randomly placed obstacles that **cannot be destroyed**.
 - Affect movement and enemy pathfinding.
+- Obstacles are **simple collision objects** with no special behaviors.
 - Handled via **tilemap or sprite-based collision detection**.

 ---